University campus in Michigan

 Search by city to find accredited web development programs ranked by our state methodology.

-Web Development Programs by City in Michigan
+Web Development Degree Programs by City in Michigan

-Web Development Programs Near Detroit, MI
+Web Development Degree Programs Near Detroit, Michigan

-Detroit's tech scene is anchored by major automotive software development—Ford's mobility initiatives and GM's connected vehicle platforms drive demand for full-stack developers and cloud engineers.
+Detroit's tech scene is anchored by major automotive software development.
+Ford's mobility initiatives and GM's connected vehicle platforms drive demand for full-stack developers and cloud engineers.
 The city hosts a growing startup ecosystem in Corktown and downtown, with digital agencies and e-commerce platforms capitalizing on post-industrial revitalization, plus Wayne State University offers relevant computer science programs.

 Detroit is located in Wayne County, Michigan.

-Associate's Web Development Programs Near Detroit
+Associate's Web Development Degree Programs Near Detroit, Michigan

-1. Macomb Community College (Public) — State Rank #1, 12 mi from Detroit.
+1. Macomb Community College (Public) — State #1, 12 mi from Detroit.
 Tuition: $6,240/year.

-2. Washtenaw Community College (Public) — State Rank #2, 29.5 mi from Detroit.
+2. Washtenaw Community College (Public) — State #2, 29.5 mi from Detroit.
 Tuition: $4,224/year.

-3. Wayne County Community College District (Public) — State Rank #3, in Detroit.
+3. Wayne County Community College District (Public) — State #3, in Detroit.
 Tuition: $2,909/year.

-Bachelor's Web Development Programs Near Detroit
+Bachelor's Web Development Degree Programs Near Detroit, Michigan

-1. University of Michigan-Ann Arbor (Public) — State Rank #1, 32.8 mi from Detroit.
+1. University of Michigan-Ann Arbor (Public) — State #1, 32.8 mi from Detroit.
 Tuition: $17,977/year.
 Graduation rate: 92%.

-2. Michigan State University (Public) — State Rank #2, 74.4 mi from Detroit.
+2. Michigan State University (Public) — State #2, 74.4 mi from Detroit.
 Tuition: $16,930/year.
 Graduation rate: 87%.

-3. Wayne State University (Public) — State Rank #3, in Detroit.
+3. Wayne State University (Public) — State #3, in Detroit.
 Tuition: $13,660/year.
 Graduation rate: 89%.

-Master's Web Development Programs Near Detroit
+Master's Web Development Degree Programs Near Detroit, Michigan

-1. University of Michigan-Ann Arbor (Public) — State Rank #1, 32.8 mi from Detroit.
+1. University of Michigan-Ann Arbor (Public) — State #1, 32.8 mi from Detroit.
 Tuition: $17,977/year.
 Graduation rate: 92%.

-2. Wayne State University (Public) — State Rank #2, in Detroit.
+2. Wayne State University (Public) — State #2, in Detroit.
 Tuition: $13,660/year.
 Graduation rate: 89%.

-3. Michigan State University (Public) — State Rank #3, 74.4 mi from Detroit.
+3. Michigan State University (Public) — State #3, 74.4 mi from Detroit.
 Tuition: $16,930/year.
 Graduation rate: 87%.

-Doctoral Web Development Programs Near Detroit
+Doctoral Web Development Degree Programs Near Detroit, Michigan

-1. Michigan State University (Public) — State Rank #1, 74.4 mi from Detroit.
+1. Michigan State University (Public) — State #1, 74.4 mi from Detroit.
 Tuition: $16,930/year.
 Graduation rate: 87%.

-2. Wayne State University (Public) — State Rank #2, in Detroit.
+2. Wayne State University (Public) — State #2, in Detroit.
 Tuition: $13,660/year.
 Graduation rate: 89%.

-Web Development Programs Near Grand Rapids, MI
+Web Development Degree Programs Near Grand Rapids, Michigan

-Grand Rapids is home to a robust digital agency cluster and furniture e-commerce sector, with companies like Steelcase and Herman Miller requiring sophisticated web applications for B2B operations.
+Grand Rapids is home to a strong digital agency cluster and furniture e-commerce sector, with companies like Steelcase and Herman Miller requiring sophisticated web applications for B2B operations.
 Calvin University and Aquinas College provide local talent pipelines, while the city's lower cost of living compared to coastal tech hubs attracts remote-first web development teams.

 Grand Rapids is located in Kent County, Michigan.

-Associate's Web Development Programs Near Grand Rapids
+Associate's Web Development Degree Programs Near Grand Rapids, Michigan

-1. Macomb Community College (Public) — State Rank #1, 137.5 mi from Grand Rapids.
+1. Macomb Community College (Public) — State #1, 137.5 mi from Grand Rapids.
 Tuition: $6,240/year.

-2. Washtenaw Community College (Public) — State Rank #2, 110 mi from Grand Rapids.
+2. Washtenaw Community College (Public) — State #2, 110 mi from Grand Rapids.
 Tuition: $4,224/year.

-3. Wayne County Community College District (Public) — State Rank #3, 137.1 mi from Grand Rapids.
+3. Wayne County Community College District (Public) — State #3, 137.1 mi from Grand Rapids.
 Tuition: $2,909/year.

-Bachelor's Web Development Programs Near Grand Rapids
+Bachelor's Web Development Degree Programs Near Grand Rapids, Michigan

-1. University of Michigan-Ann Arbor (Public) — State Rank #1, 106.4 mi from Grand Rapids.
+1. University of Michigan-Ann Arbor (Public) — State #1, 106.4 mi from Grand Rapids.
 Tuition: $17,977/year.
 Graduation rate: 92%.

-2. Michigan State University (Public) — State Rank #2, 59.6 mi from Grand Rapids.
+2. Michigan State University (Public) — State #2, 59.6 mi from Grand Rapids.
 Tuition: $16,930/year.
 Graduation rate: 87%.

-3. Wayne State University (Public) — State Rank #3, 135.7 mi from Grand Rapids.
+3. Wayne State University (Public) — State #3, 135.7 mi from Grand Rapids.
 Tuition: $13,660/year.
 Graduation rate: 89%.

-Master's Web Development Programs Near Grand Rapids
+Master's Web Development Degree Programs Near Grand Rapids, Michigan

-1. University of Michigan-Ann Arbor (Public) — State Rank #1, 106.4 mi from Grand Rapids.
+1. University of Michigan-Ann Arbor (Public) — State #1, 106.4 mi from Grand Rapids.
 Tuition: $17,977/year.
 Graduation rate: 92%.

-2. Wayne State University (Public) — State Rank #2, 135.7 mi from Grand Rapids.
+2. Wayne State University (Public) — State #2, 135.7 mi from Grand Rapids.
 Tuition: $13,660/year.
 Graduation rate: 89%.

-3. Michigan State University (Public) — State Rank #3, 59.6 mi from Grand Rapids.
+3. Michigan State University (Public) — State #3, 59.6 mi from Grand Rapids.
 Tuition: $16,930/year.
 Graduation rate: 87%.

-Doctoral Web Development Programs Near Grand Rapids
+Doctoral Web Development Degree Programs Near Grand Rapids, Michigan

-1. Michigan State University (Public) — State Rank #1, 59.6 mi from Grand Rapids.
+1. Michigan State University (Public) — State #1, 59.6 mi from Grand Rapids.
 Tuition: $16,930/year.
 Graduation rate: 87%.

-2. Wayne State University (Public) — State Rank #2, 135.7 mi from Grand Rapids.
+2. Wayne State University (Public) — State #2, 135.7 mi from Grand Rapids.
 Tuition: $13,660/year.
 Graduation rate: 89%.

-Web Development Programs Near Flint, MI
+Web Development Degree Programs Near Flint, Michigan

 Flint is a smaller, post-industrial city best suited for remote web development work or freelancing, though University of Michigan–Flint offers computer science coursework locally.
 Developers seeking affordable living costs may base themselves here while contracting for employers in Detroit or Grand Rapids, roughly 1.5 hours away.